 (born 1955, Swiss citizen) has been Chairman of the Board of Sonova Holding AG since March 30, 2011, and a non-executive member of the Board since 2003.
+He also serves as Chairman of the Nomination and Compensation Committee.

-Robert F. Spoerry is also Chairman of the Board of Mettler-Toledo International Inc., a leading global manufacturer and marketer of precision instruments and related services for use in laboratory, manufacturing, and food retailing applications.
-He joined Mettler-Toledo in 1983 and was CEO from 1993 to 2007.
+Robert F. Spoerry is also the non-executive Chairman of the Board of Mettler Toledo International Inc., a leading global manufacturer and marketer of precision instruments and related services for use in laboratory, manufacturing, and food retailing applications.
+He joined Mettler Toledo in 1983 and was CEO from 1993 to 2007.
 He led the buyout of Mettler-Toledo from Ciba-Geigy in 1996, and the company's subsequent Initial Public Offering on the New York Stock Exchange (NYSE) in 1997.
-In 1998, he was nominated Chairman of the Board.
+In 1998, he was nominated as Chairman of the Board.